rabinnh/conky-stocks/README.md

 ### Market Indexes

 As far as I can tell, api.iextrading.com does not support the Dow Jones Index or S&P 500.
 However, it does support the related ETFs DIA and SPY.
-For these two symbols conkystock.py will convert them to the associated price and change of the indexes.
+For these two symbols conkystock.py will convert them to the approximate price and change of the indexes if the "CONVERT_FUNDS_TO_INDEXES" in conkystocks.py is set to True.

 ## Configuration